-NOTE: This is an Archive Report of the Healthy Life Expectancy web pages on the ScotPHO website, prior to 27 August 2013.
+NOTE: This is an Archive Report of the Healthy Life Expectancy web pages on the ScotPHO website, as at 17 December 2013

 Links within this report have been disabled to avoid users accessing out-of-date information.
 For the latest information please see the relevant "live" web page.